Aliases for PPP1R3C Gene

 GeneCards Summary for PPP1R3C Gene

 PPP1R3C (Protein Phosphatase 1 Regulatory Subunit 3C) is a Protein Coding gene.
-Diseases associated with PPP1R3C include Myoclonic Epilepsy Of Lafora and Bjornstad Syndrome.
-Among its related pathways are Activation of cAMP-Dependent PKA and Beta-Adrenergic Signaling.
+Diseases associated with PPP1R3C include Myoclonic Epilepsy Of Lafora and Glycogen Storage Disease Iv.
+Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein phosphatase binding and protein phosphatase regulator activity.
 An important paralog of this gene is PPP1R3B.

 UniProtKB/Swiss-Prot Summary for PPP1R3C Gene